ansible-collections/ansible.utils/docs/ansible.utils.to_xml_filter.rst

                     <td>
                     </td>
                 <td>
-                        <div>The input json string .</div>
+                        <div>The input JSON string .</div>
-                        <div>This option represents the json value that is passed to the filter plugin in pipe format.</div>
+                        <div>This option represents the JSON value that is passed to the filter plugin in pipe format.</div>
                         <div>For example <code>config_data|ansible.utils.to_xml</code>, in this case <code>config_data</code> represents this option.</div>
                 </td>
             </tr>